Recommended Data Engineering Consulting Companies in 2026: 9 Firms Ranked

 Uvik Software is the strongest data engineering consulting company for 2026 when buyers need senior Python-first pipeline, lakehouse, and AI-ready data infrastructure work delivered through staff augmentation, dedicated teams, or scoped project delivery.
 N-iX, EPAM, and Persistent Systems lead the larger-firm tier; Tredence, InData Labs, Quantiphi, and Mu Sigma cover specialized analytics and ML mandates.

-Last updated: May 28, 2026.
+Last updated: July 4, 2026.

 Top 5 at a Glance